 How would our lives be different if we could weather the storms of tragedy and loss without fear?
 What if the fearlessness were not a result of isolation from others or insulation in false hope and comforting beliefs, but of full immersion in uncertainty, armed only with the knowledge and trust that what we perceive as the entirety of a lifetime is nothing compared to what Life really is?

-These are the core questions at the heart of “Birding in the Face of Terror.”
-With the raw, surreal events of September 11, 2001 as the backdrop, the story is told by two parallel narrators, Joseph and Pedro.
-Both must come to terms with psychological exiles of their own devising.
-Joseph, trapped by circumstance as an eyewitness to the terrifying events on the East Coast, is forced from his agoraphobic shell into a hero’s role, while Pedro is on the West Coast, secluded and silenced by forces also beyond his control, left to plumb his own interior landscape to make sense of it all.
-The saving grace of connection comes in ways both ordinary and mysterious when a middle road emerges between their extremes.
+With the raw, surreal events of September 11, 2001 as the backdrop, “Birding in the Face of Terror” is told by two parallel narrators, Joseph and Pedro, facing the same spiritual crisis.
+Both must use their scattershot religious and philosophical background to come to grips with psychological exiles of their own devising.
+Joseph, trapped by circumstance as an eyewitness to the terrifying events on the East Coast, is forced from his agoraphobic shell into a hero’s role.
+Pedro is secluded and silenced on the West Coast, left to plumb his own interior landscape to make sense of it all.
+The saving grace of connection comes in ways both ordinary and mysterious when a kindred clan of mystics from the Heartland emerge, offering a middle road between their extremes.